Before & After Care

 Your session time includes an initial discussion to clarify your needs and focus for the session, guidance for connecting with the body and receiving the most out of the session, the massage/bodywork itself, a debrief at the end of the session, and a check in email within one week after the session to support integration, if needed.

-• Please arrive on time and not early, as there is no waiting room and it is not always possible for me to receive you before the agreed time.
-If you are running late, please notify me by text message.
+Please arrive on time and not early, as there is no waiting room and it is not always possible for me to receive you before the agreed time.
+If you are running late, please notify me by email.
 Session times cannot be extended if running late.

 Session Aftercare